suneelbvs/ac-bo-hackathon.github.io/submission.md

 ```

 If the submission instructions from above are daunting, you are welcome to submit your project proposal by email to [sterling.baird@utoronto.ca](mailto:sterling.baird@utoronto.ca).
 Please include "AC BO Hackathon Project Proposal" in the subject line.
 We will create the project file and corresponding pull request for you.

+## Project showcase and judging

+Participants will prepare a poster image, a link to a video, or an embedded website to be showcased in either Poster Room A or Poster Room B from the Gather Town space (see [agenda](_/../agenda.md)).
+One of these objects will be placed into an interactive "poster" object for your project by an organizer.
+The item (image or link) should be supplied to the organizers 15 min prior to the showcase by posting in the slack channel or DM'ing Sterling Baird.

 ## End of hackathon